As someone looking to invest for the long term, I’m doing my best to ensure that my investments grow as much as they possibly can over time.

 - Rollover IRA

-- Open Brokerage Account: You'll choose and setup your account type incuding filling out your profile details.
+- Open Brokerage Account: You’ll choose and set up your account type including filling out your profile details.

 - Add Money To Your Account: You’ll link your bank account that will be funding your brokerage account.

 You can open the account with no money at all at first if you want and then begin investing once your account reaches $100.
 Or you can make an initial deposit right away.
 Open your free account through the link below.

 M1 Finance is a lot more flexible than a lot of other investing services out there.
 With most others, they give you the option of 1 or more pre-built investment portfolios, where the only thing you can really change is your stock to bond allocation to match your level of risk.

 With M1 Finance you have much more control over the investment process, and over what gets added to your portfolio.